prncevince/r-shims/README.md

 # Why shims?

-Programs that utilize R (e.g. GNU Make), access the current shells `PATH` environment variable, but not aliases/functions.
-Thus, shims are necessary for programs like GNU make to use the updated `R`/`Rscript` and homemade `rstudio` utilities.
+Programs that utilize R (e.g. [GNU Make](https://www.gnu.org/software/make/)), access the current shells `PATH` environment variable, but not aliases/functions.
+Thus, shims are necessary for programs like GNU Make to use the updated `R`/`Rscript` utilities.

+In addition, they don't plague your dot-profile with functions/aliases.
+There are many other reasons as well.